UK Funerals

 Before diving into the costs, it is important to understand the infrastructure behind the brand.
 Simplicity Cremations is not a standalone startup; it is a specialized division of Dignity Funerals Ltd., one of the largest and most established funeral providers in the United Kingdom.

 This corporate backing is a significant advantage.
-Because Dignity owns over 40 crematoria and has a network of over 500 funeral director locations, Simplicity can offer a "local care" guarantee.
-Unlike "brokerage" style providers who might transport a loved one hundreds of miles to a third-party facility, Simplicity typically uses its own local facilities and professional staff.
+Because Dignity owns approximately 45 crematoria and has a network of around 585 funeral director locations, Simplicity can offer a "local care" guarantee.
+Unlike "brokerage" style providers who might transport a loved one hundreds of miles to a third-party facility, Simplicity typically uses its own local Dignity facilities and professional staff.

 📝